pmean/build-website/text/08/NewFormat-08.md

 > books with little or no mathematics, those that provide a good general
 > introduction to statistics, those that have more mathematical rigor,
 > etc. I also want to develop a top ten list of recommended book.
 I get
-> lots of questions about what book I would recommend, and I can\'t pick
+> lots of questions about what book I would recommend, and I can't pick
 > one over all the others, but I think I can come up with ten that I
 > like and that I heartily recommend.
 >